steffy-lo/Readminder/README.md

 ## What it does

-Readminder is an application lets you schedule reminders based on your reading list and progress data on [Anime Planet](https://www.anime-planet.com/).
+Readminder is an application that lets you schedule reminders based on your reading list and progress data on [Anime Planet](https://www.anime-planet.com/).
 Users would be required to create an Anime Planet account in order to use Readminder.

 Readminder sends an automated email and text reminder (scheduled through Windows task scheduler) of the latest chapter released for comics you are reading and a